InfraLore/make_for_devops/chapters/08-advanced_make.md

 - You're writing advanced features "because we might need this later" (YAGNI)
 - Your Makefile feels clever rather than clear

-Advanced features solve real problems.
-Use them when duplication pain or failure risk exceeds the cost of indirection.
-Not before.
+Advanced features solve real problems, but only use them when duplication pain or failure risk exceeds the overhead of adding these features.
+That overhead is real: pattern rules make targets harder to trace, functions hide logic behind calls that require jumping to definitions, and secondary expansion adds a second evaluation pass that can confuse debugging.

 \newpage
 ## Pattern Rules for Handling Multiple Environments